A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

-\emph{Elements.} The elements of the face-edge liquid are a collection of decorated face and edge elements from which all other possible decorations can be generated.
+\emph{Tensor Variables.} The tensors of the face-edge liquid are a collection of decorated face and edge tensors from which all other possible decorations can be generated.
 One possible choice is to use the 2-cells of the simplified $1+1$-dimensional liquid in Section~\ref{sec:orientation} with the following orientations \begin{itemize} \item The clockwise triangle

 where the crossed circle in the middle of the triangle represents the dual orientation of the triangle pointing into the plane and we put an ingoing arrow to the indices corresponding to the two edges which are oriented clockwise when looking along the dual orientation. \item The clockwise and counter-clockwise cyclic 2-gon